A Hierarchical Architecture for Neural Materials: Introduction

 \section{Introduction}

 Modeling the appearance of real-world materials in a physically faithful fashion is crucial for predictive rendering.
-This, however, is a challenging task: Many materials exhibit comprise complex fine-grained geometries that largely drive their macro-scale appearances.
-Traditionally, material reflectance is typically specified using spatially varying BRDFs (SVBRDFs) or bidirectional texture functions (BTFs).
-While these models work adequately for many applications, they are typically limited to one specific scale (or resolution).
-Further, SVBRDFs have difficulties handling parallex effects while BTFs \cite{dana1999} are highly data intensive.
+This, however, is a challenging task: Many materials comprise complex fine-grained geometries that largely drive their macro-scale appearances.
+Traditionally, material reflectance is specified using spatially varying BRDFs (SVBRDFs) or Bidirectional Texture Functions (BTFs).
+While these models work adequately for many applications, they are typically limited to one physical scale (or resolution).
+Further, SVBRDFs have difficulties handling parallax effects while BTFs \cite{dana1999} are highly data-intensive.

-Neural appearance modelings are a recent effort to address these issues utilizing the neural networks to learn the material reflectance representations \cite{kuznetsov2021neumip, kuznetsov2022, fan2022}.
-Although some of these methods---such as NeuMIP~\cite{kuznetsov2021neumip}---can learn the appearance of any material at varying physical scales, they still have difficulties handling fine details and/or specular reflections.
+To address these limitations, several appearance models utilizing neural representations \cite{kuznetsov2021neumip, kuznetsov2022, fan2022neural} have been introduced recently.
+Although some of these methods---such as NeuMIP~\cite{kuznetsov2021neumip}---can be applied to learn the appearances of complex materials at varying scales, their physical accuracy can degrade drastically for material exhibiting complex shadows or specular highlights.

-Our goal is to extend these neural methods to better handle materials exhibiting complex light-transport effects---such as sharp highlights, detailed self-shadowing, and significant parallax effects---that previous neural methods have difficulties capturing.
+In this paper, we address this problem by introducing a neural appearance model with a new hierarchical architecture.
+As shown in \figref{fig_teaser}, our model enjoys the generality to accurately capture complex directionally dependent effects---including shadows and highlights---at multiple physical scales.

-In this work, we propose a novel neural representation that offers a new level of accuracy for modeling the appearances of materials with complex specular reflections.
-Concretely, we make the following contributions: \begin{itemize} \item We propose an improved extension to NeuMIP framework to better capture high glossy materials by introducing an input encoding step to the network to map the training inputs into a higher dimensional space~(\S\ref{ssec_network}). \item For better robustness, we also introduce new losses to allow our model to better capture both high- and low-frequency effects~(\S\ref{ssec_loss}). \end{itemize}
+Concretely, we make the following contributions: \begin{itemize} \item We propose a new framework to improve neural materials to better capture highly glossy materials and better capture self-shadowing and sharp highlights by introducing a new hierarchical architecture and an input encoding step to the network to map the training inputs into a higher dimensional space~(\S\ref{ssec_network}). \item For better robustness, we also introduce new losses to allow our model to better capture both high- and low-frequency effects~(\S\ref{ssec_loss}). \end{itemize}

-We demonstrate the effectiveness of our technique by comparing to the original NeuMIP~\cite{kuznetsov2021neumip} using several examples in \figref{fig_comparison}, \ref{fig_LoD}, and \ref{fig_BTF}.
+We demonstrate the effectiveness of our technique by comparing it to the original NeuMIP~\cite{kuznetsov2021neumip} as shown in an example in \figref{fig_teaser}.
 In practice, similar to NeuMIP, our neural reflectance model can be integrated into most rasterization- and ray-tracing-based rendering systems.